Yeabtakele/alx-low_level_programming/0x0E-structures_typedef/README.md

 * You are not allowed to publish any content of this project.
 * Any form of plagiarism is strictly forbidden and will result in removal from the program.

-# 1. A dog is the only thing on earth that loves you more than you love yourself
+# 1. A dog is the one  thing on earth that loves you more than you love yourself
 mandatory
 Write a function that initialize a variable of type struct dog